EtiennePASSOT/SQA-assignment-group9/README.md

 **What's pair programming ?**

 Pair programming is a development method where two developers work on the same computer.
-The first, the one who writes the code is called the driver and the second observer assists the driver by correcting potential errors and proposing development alternatives.
+The first, the one who writes the code is called the driver and the second, the observer, assists the driver by correcting potential errors and proposing development alternatives.

 **Quality and Productivity**
 Even though this practice is often abandoned by companies that think it is a waste of human resources, several studies have looked at the relative productivity of a pair of programmers versus a single programmer.